scientific-python/repo-review/README.md

 and supports substitution.
 Arguments to this method are fixtures, and `package` is the built-in one providing the package directory as a Traversable.
 Any other fixtures are available by name.
-A new fixture is given the package Traversable, and can produce anything (recommended to be cached via `functools.cache`).
+A new fixture is given the package Traversable, and can produce anything; fixtures are topologically sorted, pre-computed and cached.

 The runner will topologically sort the checks, and checks that do not run will get a `None` result and the check classmethod will not run.
 The front-end (Rich